rauljgarcia/RateCalculator/README.md

 Will include options for both equal and unequal splits.

-Will implement in c++ to determine necessary logic/architecture, then transition to a front end framework still TBD.
+Implemented in C++ to determine necessary logic/architecture, then to transition to a frontend framework still TBD.